What is ERCP?

-An ERCP, short for endoscopic retrograde cholangiopancreatography, is a non-invasive procedure that allows doctors to treat problems in the liver, gallbladder, bile ducts, pancreas and pancreatic duct.
+An ERCP, short for endoscopic retrograde cholangiopancreatography, is a non-invasive procedure that allows doctors to treat problems in the liver, gallbladder, bile ducts, pancreas, and pancreatic duct.
 In children, they’re most commonly performed to remove a gallstone.
 "Endoscopic" refers to the user of the endoscope, "retrograde" refers to going against the direction of the flow of bile, and "cholangiopancreatography" refers to making images of the bile ducts and pancreatic duct.

 The procedure combines two components: an endoscopy and fluoroscopic x-rays:

 An endoscopy is a procedure that lets the doctor look at the upper parts of your child’s digestive system, including the esophagus, stomach, liver, bile ducts, pancreas, pancreatic duct, and gall bladder.

 During an endoscopy, while your child is under general anesthesia, the doctor guides an endoscope — a long, thin, flexible tube equipped with LED lights and a tiny video camera that transmits to several monitors in the room — into your child’s mouth and down into his upper digestive system.

 Even though the endoscope is extremely narrow, it is divided into two “channels.”
 The doctor can use the channels to: